koord-live/KoordASIO/README.md

 FlexASIO without any technical knowledge.
-FlexASIO itself has a wide array of options, but KoordASIO focuses on simplicity and low-latency configuration, giving the user the choice of WASAPI Shared Mode (to mix ASIO audio with other audio application audio) and WASAPI Exclusive Mode (locks out non-ASIO audio, and ensures lowest-latency, bit-perfect operation).
+FlexASIO itself has a wide array of options, but KoordASIO focuses on simplicity and low-latency configuration, giving the user the choice of WASAPI Shared Mode (to mix ASIO audio with other application audio) and WASAPI Exclusive Mode (locks out non-ASIO audio, ensuring lowest-latency, bit-perfect operation).

 ## Requirements